 Here are a few of quick and easy discussion strategies that keep our students engaged:

 Conversation chips are a great way to hold students accountable for discussion while at the same time limiting the amount each student can participate.
 It is an excellent strategy for every type of learner in your classroom.
 First, the teacher assigns students into small groups and provides a topic or text for them to discuss.
 Then each student gets 3 conversation chips.
 Students can only add to the discussion if they have a chip.
 Teacher can set an expectation that each student needs to contribute all chips to ensure all students are participating in the discussion.
 It is a perfect solution to get all students equally participating.

 Another effective and engaging strategy is conversation sticks.
 This one is simple.
 Students can only talk if they are holding the conversation stick.
 Again, teachers can set expectations that each student needs to hold the stick so everyone equally participates.

 Numbered Heads Together

-With the Numbered Heads Together discussion strategy each group member gets a number (numbers included in download), then the teacher asks a question.
+With the Numbered Heads Together discussion strategy, each group member gets a number (number tokens included in download), then the teacher asks a question.
 The small group works together to think of an answer.
-Every student must know the answer because the teacher can call on any number for the answer.
+Every student must know the answer because the teacher can call on any number to give the answer for the group.
 It is a great way to engage students and ensure participation.